mpoegel/mpoegel.github.io/bio/index.md

 I was one of the main organizers of [HackRPI 2014](/hack/HackRPI_2014)!
 This was RPI's very first hackathon and it was completely student organized.
 I look forward to helping again with HackRPI 2015.

 **Hacks out of Hat Chair**.
 I am the lead organizer for a smaller hackathon at RPI, Hacks out of Hat.
-At Hacks out of a Hat, hackers receive a random app idea from the [hat](/projects/hackathon_sorting_hat), which I build at [HackRU](/hack/HackRU_F2014).
-We aim to hold Hacks out of a Hat this spring 2015 and host 100-200 local hackers.
+At Hacks out of a Hat, hackers receive a random app idea from the [hat](/projects/hackathon_sorting_hat), which I built at [HackRU](/hack/HackRU_F2014).
+We aim to hold Hacks out of a Hat this spring in 2015 and host 100-200 local hackers.

 #### Computer Science Club
 **Member**.
 The CS club is a general computer science club that links together all of the computer science related clubs on campus.
 It also organizes outreach to the local community.